diegorad/Minilab_3_banks/README.md

 This script is an extenstion on my [previous custom script](https://github.com/diegorad/MiniLab_3_Notify) which only aligns the encoders to the values of the parameters they control when a new device is selected.

 **Important note:**
 This script has only been tested in Ableton 12.1.5.
-Due to an update on Live's embedded python, this script will not work on Live 12.0 and older versions.
-However, if you are running Live 12.0, it is possible to replace the `.pyc` files of this script with copies of the original ones provided with Ableton.
+Due to updates on Live's embedded python, this script does not work on Live 12.0 and older versions.
+However, if you are running Live 12.0, it is possible to replace the `.pyc` files of this script with copies of the original ones provided with Ableton to make it work.